History of Massachusetts: Economic changes: decline of manufacturing, 1945–1985

 Historical population changes among Massachusetts municipalities.
 Click to see animation.

 World War II precipitated great changes in the economy of Massachusetts, which led to changes in society.
 The aftermath of WWII created a global economy that was focused upon the interests of the United States, both militarily and in relation to business.
 The domestic economy in the United States was altered by government procurement policies focused on defense.
 In the years following WWII, Massachusetts was transformed from a factory-based economy to one based on services and technology.
 During WWII, the U.S. government had built facilities that they leased, and in the post-war years sold, to defense contractors.
 Such facilities contributed to an economy focused on creating specialized defense goods.
 That form of economy prospered as a result of the Cold War, the Vietnam War, and the Korean War.

 In the ensuing years, government contracts, private investment, and research facilities helped to create a modern industry, which reduced unemployment and increased per capita income.
 All of these economic changes encouraged suburbanization and the formation of a new generation of well-assimilated and educated middle-class workers.
 At the same time, suburbanization and urban decay highlighted differences between various social groups, leading to a renewal of racial tension.
 Boston, a paragon of the problems in Massachusetts cities, experienced numerous challenges that led to racial problems.
 The problems facing urban centers included declining population, middle-class flight, departure of industry, high unemployment, rising taxes, low property values, and competition among ethnic groups.

+Housing policy and affordability

+Housing policy became a recurring political issue in Massachusetts during the late twentieth and early twenty-first centuries.
+In 1970, the state authorized certain municipalities to adopt local rent-control programs.
+Rent control was adopted in several communities, but by the early 1990s remained in effect only in Boston, Cambridge, and Brookline.
+In 1994, voters approved a statewide ballot initiative prohibiting most local rent-control laws.
+Housing affordability remained a major issue in later decades, as high housing costs contributed to population outflow and renewed debate over rent regulation, zoning, and housing production.